HariSekhon/Knowledge-Base/pre-commit.md

 which creates a script `.git/hooks/pre-commit`.

-All my [direnv](direnv.md) `.envrc` files automatically install `pre-commit` and also the pre-commit hooks to the local git repo checkout as soon as you `cd` in to the git checkout directory.
+All my [direnv](direnv.md) `.envrc` files automatically install `pre-commit` and the pre-commit hooks to the local git repo checkout as soon as you `cd` in to any git checkout directory.

 ### Config